Globalstars Japan call for projects

 Stage 1: Eureka application

 All partners must complete the Eureka project application form online which is available here.
-It must be completed online by 10th September 2020 by 17.00 Greenwich Mean Time (GMT).
+It must be completed online by 10th September 2020 by 17.00 CEST (Brussels Time).
 The form must be completed in English.

 The project consortium is strongly advised to read the form carefully, follow the guidelines and complete all necessary elements in the form as requested.
 You can contact your Eureka National Project Coordinators to get support in preparing the form (see below for detailed information for each funding agency).